Emergent Representations of Program Semantics in Language Models Trained on Programs: Background and setting

-We train an off-the-shelf\footnote{Specifically, we train a 350M parameter variant of the CodeGen architecture \citep{nijkamp2023codegen} in the HuggingFace Transformers library \citep{huggingface} from initialization.} Transformer \citep{vaswani2017attention} to perform next token prediction on our dataset.
-To measure synthesis accuracy, we use the LM to generate text starting from a specification using greedy decoding.
-The completion is correct if it is a well-formed program that maps each input in the specification to its corresponding output.
-We refer to this as the \textbf{generative accuracy} of the LM.
-After 64000 training steps (roughly 1.5 epochs), the final trained LM achieves a generative accuracy of 96.4\% on the test set.
+\Cref{fig:perplexity_main} plots the main results from our training run.
+To measure the ability of the LM to synthesize programs, we use the LM to generate text starting from a specification using greedy decoding constrained to program tokens, i.e., the generated text is guaranteed to be a syntactically well-formed program.
+The program is correct if it maps each input in the specification to its corresponding output; we define the \textbf{generative accuracy} as the percentage of correct programs over the test set.
+The LM reaches 92.4\% generative accuracy at the end of training.